hasherezade/demos/chimera_pe/README.md

 # chimera_pe
 ChimeraPE demo: maps another executable into the target process and runs both.<br/>
 This is an alternative method to the classic RunPE (process hollowing) - can be used in case if we want to run the original exe also.<br/>
-WARNING: This is a 32-bit version.
-64-bit variant coming soon.
+WARNING: This is a 32-bit version for demo purpose.
+See the extended version here: https://github.com/hasherezade/chimera_loader

 -
 See also a template for a payload, that can be injected using this techique: